 We will adopt a written policy whereby an Independent Committee of our Board of Directors will review and approve or take such other action as it may deem appropriate with respect to transactions involving the Company and its subsidiaries, on the one hand, and in which any director, officer, greater than 5% stockholder of the Company or any other "related person" as defined in Item 404 of Regulation S-K of the SEC ("Item 404") has or will have a direct or indirect material interest.
-This approval requirement will cover any transaction that meets the related party disclosure requirements of the SEC as set forth in Item 404, which currently apply to transactions (or any series of similar transactions) in which the amount involved exceeds \$120,000.
+This approval requirement will cover any transactions that meets the related party disclosure requirements of the SEC as set forth in Item 404, which currently apply to transactions (or any series of similar transactions) in which the amount involved exceeds \$120,000.
 To simplify the administration of the approval process under this policy, the Independent Committee may, where appropriate, establish guidelines for certain of those transactions.
 The policy will not cover decisions on compensation or benefits or the hiring or retention of any person.
 The hiring or retention of executive officers will be determined by our full Board of Directors.
 Compensation of executive officers is subject to the approval of our Compensation Committee.
-This policy also will not cover any pro rata distributions to all Company stockholders, including a pro rata distribution of our Class A Common Stock to holders of our Class A Common Stock and our Class B Common Stock to holders of our Class B Common Stock.
-No director on an Independent Committee will participate in the consideration of a related party transaction with that director or any related person of that director.
+This policy also will not cover any pro rata distributions to all Company stockholders, including a pro rata distribution of our Class A Common Stock.
+No director on an Independent Committee will participate in the consideration of a related party transaction with that director.

 Following the Distribution, our Board of Directors will also adopt a special approval policy for transactions with Cablevision and its subsidiaries or with MSG and its subsidiaries (collectively, the "Other Company") whether or not such transactions qualify as "related party" transactions described above.
 Under this policy, the Independent Committee will oversee approval of all transactions and arrangements between the Company and its subsidiaries, on the one hand, and the Other Company, on the other hand, in which the amount exceeds the dollar threshold set forth in Item 404 (currently \$120,000).
 To simplify the administration of the approval process under this policy, the Independent Committee may, where appropriate, establish guidelines for certain of these transactions.
 The approval requirement will not apply to the implementation and administration of these intercompany arrangements under the related party transaction approval policy but will cover any amendments, modifications, terminations or extensions, other than ministerial, nonsubstantive amendments or modifications, as well as the handling and resolution of any disputes.
-Our executive officers and directors who are also senior executives or directors of the Other Company may participate in the negotiation, execution, implementation, amendment, modification, or termination of these intercompany arrangements, as well as in any resolution of disputes thereunder, on behalf of either or both of the Company and the Other Company, in each case under the direction of an Independent Committee or the comparable committee of the board of directors of the Other Company.
+Our executive officers and directors who are also senior executives or directors of the Other Company may participate in the negotiation, execution, implementation, amendment, modification, or termination of these intercompany arrangements, as well as in any resolution of disputes thereunder, on behalf of either or both of the Company arrangements or the Other Company.

 Our related party transaction approval policy cannot be amended or terminated without the prior approval of a majority of the independent directors and by a majority of the directors elected by our Class B Common Stockholders.
-For purposes of this policy, "independent directors" means those directors who have been determined by our Board to be independent directors for purposes of corporate governance standards.
+For purposes of this policy, "independent directors" means those directors who have been determined by our Board to be independent directors for purposes of NASDAQ corporate governance standards.